apiture/openapi-down-convert/README.md

-The tool removes the `unevaluatedProperties` value, introduced in later versions of JSON Schema, as this is not supported in JSON Schema Draft 4 used in OAS 3.0.
+The tool removes the `unevaluatedProperties` value, introduced in later versions of JSON Schema, as this is not supported in OAS 3.0 JSON Schema Draft 7 used in OAS 3.0.

 ```yaml